top of page

 “When I was little my parents didn't want me to play football and they didn't put any value on the work I put on the field because for them, it was a waste of time,” she recalls.

 “When I stopped listening to the people that said, ‘you're wrong’ and pursued my passion I became a winner.
 I work for the NFL.
-I’ve been to four Super Bowls and in February I’ll go again as a producer.
+I’ve been to five Super Bowls as a producer.

 “Just keep holding your dream and keep listening to the people that believe in that dream, because your heart knows what it's right and when you follow it, you end up in great places.”